-Dodie lived a life of purpose and with an insatiable passion for counseling and supporting Fire Departments, Police Departments, and Emergency Management Services in the DC.
+Dodie lived a life of purpose and with an insatiable passion for counseling and supporting Fire Departments, Police Departments, and Emergency Management Services in DC and in Northern Virginia.

 Dodie will always be remembered as an exceptional individual that was successful at anything she set her mind to.
 She approached everything with a selfless passion that was contagious, and she never ever gave up.